 It takes the same amount of time and energy to make positive assumptions as it does to make negative assumptions.

 The truth is, most assumptions are made up crap in our minds so we might as well chose the assumptions that make us feel better.
 Make sense?

-This is a good reminder for me too actually.
+This is a good reminder for me too.
 As of now, I’m going to join you on this 24-hour negativity fast.
 How exciting!

 Take responsibility for your actions

-In my case of the pyscho boyfriend (see this article for details), it was my choice to let the room to this girl.
-It was my choice to continue letting the room to her when his guy informed me that he had now become her boyfriend and may be staying there a couple nights a week.
+In my case of my tenant’s pyscho boyfriend (see this article for details), it was my choice to rent the room to the girl.
+It was my choice to continue letting the room to her when the boyfriend told me he would be staying there for a couple nights a week.

 It was my choice to enforce the contract (which is what the boyfriend was angry about).

 Once I understood my actions created the problem, I understood that my actions can then create the solution.
-The power has always been in our hands.
+The power had always been in my hands.

 At the moment, that sentence may just look like words on a screen but please read it again.
+The power had always been in my hands.
 Once I understood this, my mind instantly changed from playing the victim to be being empowered.